Frequently Asked Questions in Woodbury MN

-Find the answers below to the most frequently asked questions about chiropractors in Woodbury.
-Having the answers to these key questions can help you choose the right Woodbury chiropractor for you.
-If you don't see the answer below to a question you have, reach out to Aspire Chiropractic at (651) 294-2332 and our team can help!
+Find the answers below to the most frequently asked questions about chiropractors in Woodbury MN.
+Having the answers to these key questions can help you choose the right Woodbury MN chiropractor for you.
+If you don't see the answer below to a question you have, reach out to Aspire Integrated Health at (651) 294-2332 and our team can help!

 Sciatica is a symptom of the sciatic nerve being pinched.
 The number one cause of sciatica comes from a disc bulge or herniation in the low back.
 The second cause of sciatica is a tight muscle called the piriformis muscle in the buttocks.
 Chiropractors will treat both the low back and the tight muscles as well as give you tips on how to strengthen your core to help take pressure off of the low back.

 Chiropractors can treat all kinds of conditions from neck and back pains, headaches.
 What many people don't know is that chiropractors can treat extremities as well.
 For example, ankles, knees, hips, elbows, shoulders and wrists.
 Those are the more obvious pains that chiropractors can treat.
 However, the autonomic nervous system that innervates the organs of your body could also help with a number of other ailments.